 Nutrition specialists High5 have developed a convenient Protein Bar containing 13g of protein and 24g of carbohydrate - an ideal ratio for a post-hill-climb session.

 Protein hit contains a mix of fruits and nuts for both fast and slow releasing energy.
 Suitable for vegetarians, they provide the building blocks for muscle growth and maintenance, along with healthy bone growth.

-A fast-acting high protein and carbohydrate recovery drink delivering 17g of whey protein & 39g of carbohydrates in every 66g serving.
+A fast-acting high protein and carbohydrate recovery drink delivering 20g of easily digestible protein including 2g of leucine in every 50g serving.
 A great start for your muscle recovery and repair after exercise.

-High5 Sports Bars provide a balance of simple and complex carbohydrates for fast and sustained energy with a great tasting blend of fruit and grains, and a chocolate/yoghurt coating.
+High5 Energy Bars provide a balance of simple and complex carbohydrates for fast and sustained energy with a great tasting blend of fruit and grains, and a chocolate or yoghurt coating.

 Meridian Peanut Bar is crammed with 55% of peanuts, offering 8g of natural protein to providing a natural energy boost.
-They're a great source of fuel and speedy muscle repair after exercising.
+They're a great source of fuel and speedy muscle repair after exercise.

 Wiggle Nutrition Energy Bars contain a mix of oats and fruit pieces to deliver 45g of carbohydrates per bar.
 This is perfect for a tough session on the inclines or long runs as you build toward your marathon goals.